 We at the Lewis Honors College review and consider every aspect of a student’s application.
-This includes test scores, grade-point average, class difficulty, extracurricular involvement, and most importantly, the responses to the essay questions.
+This includes grade-point average, class difficulty, extracurricular involvement, and most importantly, the responses to the essay questions.
 We do not consider students based on geography, ethnicity, or gender.
 The essays carry a large amount of weight in an admissions decision because they are strong indicators of both a student’s effort and enthusiasm.
 Students in the Lewis Honors College increase their depth of thought, cultivate opinions and ideas, and are able to successfully articulate those opinions in an organized and coherent manner.
 While these are all skills that students will build on throughout their undergraduate careers, the admissions committee looks to see that applicants have already begun honing those skills in high school.
 Furthermore, writing abilities are becoming increasingly more important when students are considered for graduate school, as well as the job market.
 This is true for all fields, including the STEM field (science, technology, engineering, mathematics).
 Therefore, a demonstrated commitment to practicing and developing those skills early on will allow students to reach their highest potential through completion of the Lewis Honors College curriculum, and be confident to pursue opportunities following graduation.
 The application process for admission to the Lewis Honors College is incredibly competitive.
-For the fall 2016 incoming class Honors received over 3,600 applications for roughly 500 spots.
+For a typical incoming class, Honors receives over 4,500 applications for roughly 500 spots.

 The Lewis Honors College encourages prospective students to visit campus.
 We are more than happy to let you talk with a faculty member, sit-in on a class discussion, or chat with a current student over coffee.
 Feel free to contact us at 859-257-3111.